Gita (elephant): Investigation and fine

 A USDA investigation into the deaths of Gita and a chimpanzee named Judeo cited the Los Angeles Zoo for violations and imposed a fine of $3,281.
 The zoo paid the fine in January 2008, but its signing of the agreement did not admit culpability for the violations.
 According to the agreement, the zoo "failed to assure an elephant received veterinary care in adequate time.
 Elephant Gita was found in an awkward position around 9 p.m., and veterinarians were not alerted to Gita's condition until around 5 a.m. the next day".

 A necropsy reported blockages in the right chamber and major vessels of the elephant's heart, citing the cause of death as heart failure brought on by blood clots which had begun forming 3 to 5 days before death.
 The study could not determine whether inattention to Gita's heart condition contributed to her death.

 Gita is either the 12th or the 14th elephant to die at the Los Angeles Zoo since 1968.
 There have been only four elephant deaths since 1992, when the zoo changed its policy of keeping elephants all night in barns with concrete floors and instead provided dirt yards that are easier on their feet.
 According to John Lewis, zoo director, "Despite how we took care of them, we're paying the price for how they were treated in their earlier lives — no exercise, being kept on concrete."

 Public outcry

 In response to the deaths of Gita and other elephants at the L.A.
 Zoo, public opposition to the keeping of elephants on zoo grounds continued for the next 21/2 years.
 In May 2007, Ruby, the zoo's 45-year-old African elephant, was moved to a northern California sanctuary.
 In January 2009, the Los Angeles City Council held a final vote approving plans to create a $42 million, six-acre elephant sanctuary at the L.A.
 Zoo called Pachyderm Forest.

 Activists protested the decision, claiming the expansion was not big enough to guarantee the elephants' survival in captivity.
 They were supported by celebrities who also appeared before the city council, including Cher, Lily Tomlin and Robert Culp.
-Former game show host Bob Barker had earlier offered to pay $1.5 million to move the zoo's last elephant, Billy, to the northern California sanctuary.
+Former game show host Bob Barker had earlier offered to pay $1.5 million to move the zoo's last elephant, Billy, to a northern California sanctuary.